-In the last year we have all become familiar with calls to wash our hands frequently.
-With COVID-19 spreading across the world, everyone has been told to use soap, hand sanitiser and disinfectants, and now we are being encouraged to take a vaccine as soon as we can.
-How does this compare with washing in Bible times?
+In the last two years we have all become familiar with calls to wash our hands frequently.
+With COVID-19 leaving its mark all over the world, we are all encouraged to be vaccinated, but also to use soap, hand sanitiser and disinfectants.
+How does our response to COVID-19 compare with cleansing and washing in Bible times?

-Many people have observed that the Law of Moses has a strong concentration on cleanliness and frequently mentions washing, and it is not the only part of the Bible where this is true.
+Many people have observed that the Law of Moses concentrates heavily on cleanliness and frequently mentions washing – yet it is not the only part of the Bible where this is true.

-In this article, we will look at some aspects of washing, cleanliness and hygiene in the Bible.
+In this article, we look at some aspects of washing, cleanliness and hygiene in the Bible.

 In Bible times, one of the most common reasons for needing washing was that they wore sandals.